 The name comes from “mise en place,” a French term that translates to “put in place.”
 Chefs use this term to describe the process of preparing their cooking stations with all the tools and ingredients necessary.

 Misen was born from a Kickstarter campaign that raised over $1.2 million from 13,000 supporters in 2018 to bring the Misen Chef’s Knife to market (see my in-depth review of this knife or see it in action in the video below).

-Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and recently released a carbon steel cookware line to the Misen family as well.
+Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and recently released a carbon steel cookware line (check out my review of Misen carbon steel).

 Like Made In, Misen is a more affordable option than high-end brands, but it’s still not cheap.
-The lower prices are possible due to Misen’s direct-to-consumer model (cookware and knives are only available on Misen.com with select pieces for sale on Amazon), and the fact that it manufactures its products in China.
+The lower prices are possible due to Misen’s online focus (cookware and knives are only available on Misen.com with select pieces for sale on Amazon), and the fact that it manufactures its products in China.

 - Direct-to-consumer model means more affordable pricing.

 - New brand without a long-term track record.

 - Only available on Misen’s website and Amazon (can’t touch the products before buying).

 Cookware: How Does Made In Compare to Misen?

 Are you shopping for pots and pans and wondering how Made In and Misen stack up?
 In this section, I’ll compare: